andymina/capstone-backend/README.md

   - `<Array[String]> _ids`: list of drink ObjectIds to be deleted

 **Returns**: `Array[String]` where each element is the ObjectId of a deleted drink.
-If no drinks are deleted, returns an empty `Array`.
+If a drink isn't deleted, `null` is returned in place of its `_id`.

 # Review API